framps/raspiBackup/.github/ISSUE_TEMPLATE/problem-report.md

 * Check whether my error messages were listed on the messages page and all suggested actions don't fixes my issue.
 [English](https://linux-tips-and-tricks.de/en/rmessages) - [German](https://linux-tips-and-tricks.de/de/fehlermeldungen)
 * Attach raspiBackup debug log

-Any problem report without a debug log will be rejected.